 CT scans of the bones can give more detailed information about the bone tissue and bone structure than standard X-rays of the bone.
 CT scans can give healthcare providers more information related to injuries and/or diseases of the bone.

 A CT scan of the bones may be used to assess bones; soft tissues, such as cartilage, muscles, and tendons; and joints for damage, lesions, fractures, or other problems.
-A CT scan may be done when another type of exam, such as an X-ray or physical exam, does not give enough information.
+A CT scan may be done when another type of exam, such as an X-ray, MRI, or physical exam, does not give enough information.

 There may be other reasons for your healthcare provider to recommend a CT scan of the bones, joints, or soft tissues.

 You may want to ask your healthcare provider about the amount of radiation used during the CT procedure and the risks related to your particular situation.
 Radiation from CT scans varies, but may be up to 100 times greater than a normal chest X-ray.
 It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your healthcare provider.
 Risks linked to radiation exposure may be related to the cumulative number of X-ray exams and/or treatments over a long period.

 If you are pregnant or think that you may be, tell your healthcare provider.
 Radiation exposure during pregnancy may lead to birth defects.
 If it’s necessary for you to have a CT of the bones, special precautions will be taken to reduce the radiation exposure to the fetus.

 Nursing mothers should discuss with their provider whether to delay breastfeeding after receiving contrast.
 There are conflicting recommendations currently on this topic.